DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop6/Part_I.md

 # Part 1: Conventional "Vanilla" Relative Frequencies
 ### vanilla (adj.): having no special or extra features; ordinary or standard

-**The** conventional application of a relative frequency in archaeology is the count of one artifact type divided by the count of all artifact types in a givem assemblage.
+**The** conventional application of a relative frequency in archaeology is the count of one artifact type divided by the count of all artifact types in a given assemblage.

 **Relative Frequency = Artifact Type 1/Total Artifacts**